Advertisement

 Sausage Gravy and Biscuits for National Biscuit Month in September

-September is National Biscuit Month—and Sausage Gravy and Biscuits appeared on the menu in the Mama’s Corner of the World kitchen last weekend.
+September is National Biscuit Month—but, Sausage Gravy and Biscuits appeared on the menu in the Mama’s Corner of the World kitchen this weekend.
 As I’ve said in the past, many of my recipes and kitchen skills were passed down from my grandmother.
 I can count the number of times that I’ve made gravy during the past 10 years on one hand—maybe 5 —but, it is still a skill that I have and comes in handy every so often.
 While my grandmother made gravy out of any meat drippings that she had—everything from the obvious chicken and beef to the not so common bologna and hamburger, I tend to stick to sausage gravy during the occasional breakfast—and sometimes chicken or turkey if the mood strikes.

 The key to quality gravy is fatty, unhealthy meat drippings.
 (GASP!
 Yes—sausage gravy and biscuits should be enjoyed only if the day's activities include a brisk hike or outdoor adventure!)
 Those drippings are the ones loaded with flavor, of course!
 However, in an effort to make the bad for you gravy at least a little better, I use leaner meat and supplement with a little Canola Oil to achieve 2-3 Tablespoons of pan drippings.